shnkreddy98/airfold-llm-observability/README.md

 Paste your Airfold API key when prompted.

-### 4. Set Data Generation Parameters
+### 4. Set Data Generation and Ingestion Parameters

 Open `src/main.py` and configure the following:

-- `batch`: Number of rows per batch
+- `batch`: Number of rows to ingest per batch
 - `no_of_rows`: Total number of rows to generate

-Adjust these as per your data generation needs.

 ### 5. Run the Program